 What makes me an expert on the Pamir Highway?
-I have been on it 4 times now!
+Well, I have been on it four times now.

-The Pamir Highway is the second highest motorway in the world ( the Karakoram Highway in neighbouring Pakistan is the highest) and takes you through stunning mountain scenery in the Pamir region of Tajikistan, with an optional side trip to the Wakhan Valley that has views across to Afghanistan and the Hindu Kush mountain range.
+The Pamir Highway is the second highest motorway in the world ( the Karakoram Highway in neighbouring Pakistan is the highest) and takes you through stunning mountain scenery in the Pamir region of Tajikistan.

 - Starting from Osh in Kyrgyzstan.

 So it just comes down to where exactly you are that will determine how you will arrange the trip.

 Either way, the prices are the same.
 Try and bargain them down if you can but they generally don’t change.